-- $\Box$ If a Volunteer reports to you that she has been sexually assaulted: - Ensure the Volunteer is safe; - Immediately notify the PCMO and SSM of the reported assault; and - If necessary, coordinate with the PCMO and SSM to move the Volunteer to a safe environment. - □ Participate in discussions with Designated Staff pertinent to the in-country response plan. - □ If requested, make arrangements to travel with the PCMO and/or SSM. - □ If requested by the Volunteer, accompany the Volunteer to meetings with Peace Corps staff, law enforcement or lawyer, or to medical appointments including the SAFE. - □ Notify OVA that you have been activated on a case via e-mail at victimadvocate@peacecorps.gov.
+- □ If a Volunteer reports that they experienced a sexual assault to a SARL, the SARL should: - Ensure the Volunteer is safe; - o Immediately notify the PCMO and SSM of the reported assault; and - If necessary, coordinate with the PCMO and SSM to move the Volunteer to a safe environment. - □ Participate in discussions with Designated Staff pertinent to the in-country response plan. - □ If requested, make arrangements to travel with the PCMO and/or SSM. - □ If requested by the Volunteer, accompany the Volunteer to meetings with Peace Corps staff, law enforcement or lawyer, or to medical appointments including the SAFE. - □ If requested by the Volunteer, accompany the Volunteer to their medevac destination. - □ Notify OVA that you have been activated on a case via e-mail at victimadvocate@peacecorps.gov.